-The planned RC drilling will test the basal ultramafic contact zone under the peak RAB results that have been identified to date on at least six of the most highly nickel-copper anomalous sections and in three key target areas (see Targets 1 to 3, Figure 2).
+The RC drilling program is designed to test the basal ultramafic contact zone and across the high-MgO ultramafic under the peak nickel with copper RAB results identified to date.
+This initial RC drilling program will test five of the most highly nickel-copper anomalous sections (see Targets 1 to 3 on Figure 1) to determine the extent of nickel sulphide mineralisation in fresh bedrock below the weathered saprolitic zone that was tested by the previous shallow RAB drilling.

-In conjunction with the RC drilling, a detailed drone magnetics survey will be flown along the entire length of the Nepean South tenement in order to define the ultramafics and fine tune nickel-sulphide targets for further drilling.
-Electromagnetics (EM) surveys will also test selected target areas to detect potential for buried nickel sulphide zones for deeper RC and/or diamond drilling.
+In parallel with the RC drilling, a detailed drone magnetics survey will be flown along the entire length of the Nepean South tenement to define the potentially channelised, nickel sulphide-bearing ultramafics and fine tune nickel-sulphide targets for further drilling.

+Electromagnetic (EM) surveys will also test selected target areas to detect potential massive nickel sulphide zones for deeper RC and/or diamond drilling.